top of page

 • YouTube

 American soprano Mary Dunleavy was born in Connecticut and raised in New Jersey.
 She received her undergraduate degree from Northwestern University, and her Master of Music degree at the University of Texas at Austin, where she studied with Mignon Dunn.
 In 2006, she was named one of four Outstanding Young Texas Exes by the University.
+The 2024-2025 season will mark her debut with Austin Opera, where she sings the role of Eleanor Iselin in The Manchurian Candidate.

 In recent seasons, Mary Dunleavy performed Donna Anna in Don Giovanni with North Carolina Opera, bowed as Millicent Jordan in the world premiere of Dinner at Eight with Minnesota Opera (later reprising the role at Ireland’s Wexford Festival), returned to the Metropolitan Opera as Meni in The Exterminating Angel, sang her first Cio-Cio-San in Madama Butterfly at Chautauqua Opera, and appeared as The Stepmother in Alma Deutscher’s acclaimed Cinderella with Opera San Jose.
 At Opera Omaha, she essayed her first career performances of Alice Ford in Verdi’s Falstaff, before singing the role later the same year in a return to Garsington Opera.